wumm-project/RDFData/Ontologies/README.md

 * TOP-Glossary.ttl - The 100 terms glossary of the TRIZ Ontology Project
   <https://triz-summit.ru/onto_triz/100/>
 * VDI-Glossary.ttl - The glossary in the German VDI norm

+## Parts of the TRIZ Theory Corpus

+* SeparationPrinciples.ttl - The 4 Separation Principles
+* StandardSolutions.ttl - The 76 Standard Solutions
+* BusinessStandards.ttl - V. Souchkovs Business Standard Solutions
+* Matrix1985.ttl - Altshullers 39x39 matrix
+* Parameters.ttl - The 39 parameters as in the matrix of Altshuller 1985
+* Principles.ttl - The 40 principles according to Altshuller 1985